Black Lace

-Black Lace are a British pop band, best known for novelty party records, including their biggest hit, "Agadoo".
-The band first came to the public eye after being selected to represent the UK in the 1979 Eurovision Song Contest, in which they finished seventh with the song "Mary Ann".
-The band had numerous line-up changes; Colin Gibb (originally Colin Routh) was the longest-serving original member.
-Currently Black Lace are composed of Phil Temple and 2008 Britain's Got Talent contestant Craig Harper.
+Black Lace are a British pop band best known for novelty party records, including their biggest hit "Agadoo" as well as "Superman" and "Do the Conga".
+They first came to the public eye when they represented the United Kingdom in the Eurovision Song Contest 1979 with the song "Mary Ann".
+At that time, the band consisted of Colin Gibb (known as Colin Routh until 1987), Alan Barton, Steve Scholey and Terry Dobson.
+The band has undergone numerous line-up changes, with Scholey and Dobson leaving in 1981, followed by Barton in 1987, while Gibb, with the exception of a brief departure during 1986–1987, stayed until 2002.
+Since 2023, Black Lace has consisted of Phil Temple and 2008 Britain's Got Talent contestant Craig Harper.

-Over the years, Black Lace toured around the world, playing party shows throughout Europe, the Middle East, Australia, Canada and the US, and are known for their novelty party anthems such as "Superman" and "Do the Conga".

 History

 Pre-Black Lace (1969–1973)

-Terry Dobson and his schoolfriend Ian Howarth formed the Impact as a five-piece pop group in 1969, the other members being Alan Barton, Steve Scholey and Nigel Scott.
+Terry Dobson and his school-friend Ian Howarth formed the Impact as a five-piece pop group in 1969, the other members being Alan Barton, Steve Scholey and Nigel Scott.
 The group also performed under the names Penny Arcade and Love or Confusion.

-Howarth left the band for a short while but returned to the line-up in 1973, and Dobson also left, to be replaced briefly by Neil Hardcastle.
+Howarth left the band for a short while but returned to the line-up in 1973.
+Dobson also left and was replaced briefly by Neil Hardcastle.
 Dobson then rejoined, and Scott left in 1973; in the same year, the band adopted the name Black Lace.